 Bring on the tough stuff - there’s not just one right answer.

-- Let's talk about structure for a minute: what's up with some chapters (4, 5, and 6) having multiple "parts"?
-And why all the cutting back and forth between different conversations in Chapter Three?
+Let's talk about structure for a minute: what's up with some chapters (4, 5, and 6) having multiple "parts"?
+And why all the cutting back and forth between different conversations in Chapter 3?

-- How do Chapters Sixteen and Seventeen function within the rest of the novel?
+How do Chapters 16 and 17 function within the rest of the novel?
 (These are the two philosophical chapters, where John and Mustapha finally get to spar verbally.)
 Does it seem unreasonable to have so much heavy thinking instead of action?

-- Brave New World is incredibly steeped in references of all kind—just read "Shout Outs" and you'll see what we're talking about.
+Brave New World is incredibly steeped in references of all kind—just read "Allusions" and you'll see what we're talking about.
 What does this do for the novel?